 - Herb Gardening: Essential Herbs for your DIY Beauty Products.
 Try herb gardening for your DIY beauty products.

-Check out Confessions of an Overworked mom for more tips on how to choose the best edible flowers.
 Not sure exactly what to DO with an edible flower?
-You you make a batch of chilled pear and ginger soup with a pretty pansy on top!
+You make a batch of chilled pear and ginger soup with a pretty pansy on top!
 Have you ever used edible flowers in your own kitchen?
 If you are interested in finding more edible flowers, don’t forget about dandelions.
 Check out my post on wildcrafting for more information.